-We’re now in the Proof-of-Concept phase and, after a competitive process, have begun implementing the plan in four launch communities: Cabrillo Unified School District, La Honda-Pescadero Unified School District, Jefferson Elementary School District and South San Francisco Unified School District.
-We’ll closely track and report results, further develop and refine our plan as we go, and continue to generate awareness and build support for the effort.
+We’re now in the Proof-of-Concept phase and, after a competitive process, have implemented the plan in four launch communities: Cabrillo Unified School District, La Honda-Pescadero Unified School District, Jefferson Elementary School District, and South San Francisco Unified School District.
+We are closely tracking and reporting the results, further developing and refining our plan as we go, and continuing to generate awareness and build support for the effort.

 By achieving strong results and securing additional funding, we hope to expand access to high-quality and connected learning experiences from preschool to third grade to even more children in our county, eventually accommodating all of them.

-Working with the RAND Corporation, we’ll carefully measure and report the effectiveness of our plan and each of the interventions we have identified, as well as assess The Big Lift’s collective impact approach.
+Working with the RAND Corporation, we have been carefully measuring and reporting the effectiveness of our plan and each of the interventions we have identified, as well as assessing The Big Lift’s collective impact approach.

 The Big Lift’s successful application for a highly competitive grant from the Social Innovation Fund, a program of the Corporation for National and Community Service, provides more detailed information about how we’ll expand access to quality preschool and the additional support programs needed to improve 3rd grade reading outcomes, and our commitment to carefully measuring the results.